Theogony: The succession myth

 Zeus, now grown, forced Cronus (using some unspecified trickery of Gaia) to disgorge his other five children.
 Zeus then released his uncles the Cyclopes (apparently still imprisoned beneath the earth, along with the Hundred-Handers, where Uranus had originally confined them) who then provide Zeus with his great weapon, the thunderbolt, which had been hidden by Gaia.
 A great war was begun, the Titanomachy, between the new gods, Zeus and his siblings, and the old gods, Cronus and the Titans, for control of the cosmos.
 In the tenth year of that war, following Gaia's counsel, Zeus released the Hundred-Handers, who joined the war against the Titans, helping Zeus to gain the upper hand.
-Zeus cast the fury of his thunderbolt at the Titans, defeating them and throwing them into Tartarus.
+Zeus then cast the fury of his thunderbolt at the Titans, defeating them and throwing them into Tartarus, thus ending the Titanomachy.

 A final threat to Zeus' power was to come in the form of the monster Typhon, son of Gaia and Tartarus.
 Zeus with his thunderbolt was quickly victorious, and Typhon was also imprisoned in Tartarus.

-Zeus, by Gaia's advice, was elected king of the gods, and he apportioned various honors among the gods.
-Zeus then married his first wife Metis, but when he learned that Metis was fated to produce a son which might usurp his rule, by the advice of Gaia and Uranus, Zeus swallowed Metis (while still pregnant with Athena).
+Zeus, by Gaia's advice, was elected king of the gods, and he distributed various honors among the gods.
+Zeus then married his first wife Metis, but when he learned that Metis was fated to produce a son which might overthrow his rule, by the advice of Gaia and Uranus, Zeus swallowed Metis (while still pregnant with Athena).
 And so Zeus managed to end the cycle of succession and secure his eternal rule over the cosmos.